MerosCrypto/Meros/docs/Protocol/Merit.md

 ### Checkpoint

-Every Block where the remainder of the BlockHeader's nonce divided by 5 is 0 has a corresponding Checkpoint.
-The Checkpoint's signers must represent a majority of the Unlocked Merit, where the signature is created by signing the Block hash.
+Every Block whose height modulo 5 is 0 has a corresponding Checkpoint.
+The Checkpoint's signers must represent a majority of the Unlocked and Pending Merit, where the signature is created by signing the Block hash.
 Without a Checkpoint, a Blockchain cannot advance.

 Even with Checkpoints, Blockchain reorganizations can happen if a different, valid chain has a higher cumulative difficulty.
 In the case the cumulative difficulties are the same, the Blockchain whose tail Block has the lower hash is the proper Blockchain.